jaccomoc/jactl/docs/docs/faq.md

 Jactl stands for **J**ava **A**pplication **C**on**T**ro**L**

+## How do you pronounce Jactl?

+The name Jactl is prounounced so that it rhymes with fractal. `

 ## What language is the Jactl compiler written in?

 The Jactl compiler is written almost entirely in Java (compatible with Java 8+).